How PIAM Prevents Unauthorized Access to Medical Records and Equipment in Healthcare Facilities

 PIAM systems enforce role-based and attribute-based access policies that determine who can access sensitive areas and when:

-Only authorized personnel such as nurses, clinicians, or authorized administrators can access medical records storage or EHR terminals.
+Only authorized clinicians or administrators can access medical record rooms and EHR terminals.

-Temporary or part-time staff have limited, pre-defined access based on their job role, schedule, or location.
+Temporary staff receive limited, pre-defined access based on job requirements.

 3. Real-Time Monitoring and Access Event Logging

-PIAM provides real-time monitoring and logs all access events, allowing security teams to:
+PIAM provides real-time oversight, enabling security teams to:

-Track who accessed medical records rooms, when, and for how long.
+Track exactly who accessed sensitive areas and for how long.

-Flag and investigate anomalous behaviors, such as repeated attempts to access restricted areas.
+Detect anomalies, such as repeated attempts to breach restricted areas.

 4. Integrating Physical and IT Security Systems